-Riding your vehicle too fast for the conditions may result in injury.
+Riding your vehicle too fast for your skills or the conditions may result in injury.
 Apply only enough throttle to proceed safely.
 Statistics show that high speed turns usually result in mishaps and injury.
 Always remember that this vehicle is heavy!
 Its pure weight alone may entrap you should it fall and pin you down.
+Always use proper riding techniques to avoid vehicle overturns on hills, rough terrain, and in turns.